dart-lang/test/pkgs/checks/README.md

 `package:checks` is a library for expressing test expectations and it features a literate API.

-## package:checks preview
+## package:checks (experimental)

+`package:checks` is an experiment.
+For production use cases, please use `package:test` and `package:matcher`.

+For packages in the labs.dart.dev publisher we generally plan to either graduate the package into a supported publisher (dart.dev, tools.dart.dev) after a period of feedback and iteration, or discontinue the package.
+These packages have a much higher expected rate of API and breaking changes.

-`package:checks` is in preview; to provide feedback on the API, please file [an issue][] with questions, suggestions, feature requests, or general feedback.
+To provide feedback on the API, please file
+[an issue][] with questions, suggestions, feature requests, or general feedback.

-For documentation about migrating from `package:matcher` to `checks`, see the [migration guide][].
+For documentation about converting your usage of `package:matcher` to `checks`, see the [migration guide][].

 [an issue]:https://github.com/dart-lang/test/issues/new?labels=package%3Achecks&template=03_checks_feedback.md